Shahryar70/HopeCell/README.md

 ⚙️ Backend Setup (ASP.NET Core API)
 Open the backend project in Visual Studio or VS Code

+🔐 Data Handling & Security
+All user-submitted data (forms, support requests, donations) is validated on both client and server

+API endpoints are protected from unauthorized access

+Sensitive data is securely stored in the database

+🧭 Future Improvements
+📱 Mobile app version with React Native

+📤 Email notifications for donors and patients

+📍 Geo-based donor matching

+🧾 Admin approval system for support requests

+❤️ A Project That Saves Lives
+HopeCell is more than software — it’s a lifeline.
+Every donor registered, every referral made, every rupee donated — brings someone closer to healing.

 Ensure connection string to SQL Server is correctly configured

 Run database migrations (if applicable)